-As indicated above, the Compensation Committee currently consists of Mr. McGoldrick and, until recently, included Dr. Morawetz as chairperson.
-Neither of such current or former member of the Compensation Committee has ever been an executive officer or employee of ours.
+As indicated above, the Compensation Committee previously consisted of Dr. Morawetz and Mr. McGoldrick.
+Neither of such former members of the Compensation Committee has ever been an executive officer or employee of ours.
 None of our officers currently serves, or has served during the last completed year, on the compensation committee or the board of directors of any other entity that has one or more officers serving as a member of the Board of Directors or the Compensation Committee.